David Salvo

 Etienne Soula

-Etienne Soula is a research analyst with the Alliance for Securing Democracy (ASD) at the German Marshall Fund based in Brussels.
-His research focuses on China’s growing political and economic assertiveness in the transatlantic space.
-Etienne recently spear-headed the expansion of ASD’s authoritarian interference tracker to cover over 150 incidents of Chinese interference in Europe and North America.
-He also contributes to weekly reports on Russian, Chinese, and Iranian diplomats and state-media activity using the Hamilton 2.0 dashboard.
+Etienne Soula is a research analyst with the Alliance for Securing Democracy based in Brussels.
+His research focuses on how the PRC resorts to information manipulation, economic coercion, and tech exports to weaken democracies, in the EU, US, and their allies, and to disseminate its model of techno authoritarianism globally.
+Etienne maintains ASD’s authoritarian interference tracker that covers over 600 incidents of Russian and Chinese political and economic interference in Europe and North America.
+He also monitors and reports on Chinese diplomatic and state-media messaging.
 Etienne previously worked at the Carnegie Endowment for International Peace, the Hudson Institute, and NATO.
-Fluent in French and German, he holds a dual master’s in international affairs from American University and the Université Libre de Bruxelles, as well as a law degree from the University of Nottingham.
+He holds a dual master’s in international affairs from American University and the Université Libre de Bruxelles, as well as a law degree from the University of Nottingham.